oracle/docker-images/OracleWebLogic/samples/12212-msiserver/README.md

-Example of docker images with WebLogic server in MSI Mode
+Example of Docker images with WebLogic server in MSI Mode
 =========================================================
 This Dockerfile extends the Oracle WebLogic image by creating a domain that configures a managed server in MSI mode (or Managed Server Independence mode).
 In this mode, a managed server can run without the need of an admin server.
 Such a managed server is not driven by admin server for configuration or deployment changes.
-However, it can handle all configuration and deploymnets already in config.xml like any other managed server.
+However, it can handle all configuration and deployments already in config.xml like any other managed server.
 For use cases where the managed server does not need to be updated for configuration or deployments, this image can be used by itself without running a admin server or node manager